whatsrupp/lightweight-sinatra-template/README.md

 Note, this isn't a Sinatra tutorial, I would recommend only using this once you understand the basic Model, View, Controller set up of web applications with Sinatra!

 ## Usage

-I'm thinking about whacking this on Bundler as that could be quite a fun side project, however, to be fair, someone has probably already done it.
+I'm thinking about whacking this on Bundler as that could be quite a fun side project, however, to be fair, someone has probably already done it (Update: [yes they have](https://rubygems.org/gems/sinatra-template)).
 For now, it'll have to sit as a repository based tool!

 ### Clone the repository